 Windows 7 / Windows Server 2008 R2 and older

-The MapTiler Desktop license process cannot read network adapters if they have been disabled in the "Network Connections" control panel.
+The MapTiler Engine license process cannot read network adapters if they have been disabled in the "Network Connections" control panel.
 There are a few solutions to this customer-inflicted problem:

-Start MapTiler Desktop with admin permissions (right-click, click "Run as administrator").
-When MapTiler Desktop is running in an admin process it has permission to enable/disable network adapters.
-So MapTiler Desktop will temporarily enable any disabled network adapter, read its hardware properties, and then disable it again.
+Start MapTiler Engine with admin permissions (right-click, click "Run as administrator").
+When MapTiler Engine is running in an admin process it has permission to enable/disable network adapters.
+So MapTiler Engine will temporarily enable any disabled network adapter, read its hardware properties, and then disable it again.